ParadropLabs/Security-Camera/README.md

 When creating a version of this chute, you should configure it as shown in the image.
 Your camera will be pre-configured to connect to a certain ESSID, which you should enter in the form.
 You will be given this information during the workshop.
-Also, be sure to add the three port bindings as shown.
+Also, be sure to add the port binding and web service port as shown.

 ![Create version options](/images/create_version.png)